pran-av/quartz/content/Vibhuti/Experiences/Self Assisted Purchases.md

 #### A very Clear Need
 **PS:** I just realised there's another reason that made above two purchases possible, A very clear 'Need'.
 I won't event listed to an unskipable advertisement if there isn't a need.
 I think in the age of abundance we humans have mastered the art of only processing information that satisfies the Need filter.

-### What is EdTech Missing?
-Lets look at the above factors in other industries.